On Choosing the Poems and Letter

 This border is a highly charged point of convergence where oppositions are collapsed, boundaries are explored, and meaning originates.
 Circumference is also the space within a circle where life is lived, pain is felt, and death is observed.

-In what amounts to a powerful critique of Romanticism, Dickinson stands not at the center but on the periphery, at the outer limits of knowledge and language, replacing
+In what amounts to a powerful critique of Romanticism, Dickinson stands not at the center but on the periphery, at the outer limits of knowledge and language, replacing, as Gribbin notes,

 the Romantic impulse toward transcendence with an alternative concept of knowledge gained within the limits of experience.